 Oh… to be a fly on the wall of that moment.

-I also never considered myself a “baby” person and here I have four kids with one on the way.
-And all this in 5 years…
+I also never considered myself a “baby” person and here I have 5 kids.

 So… there’s that.

 Since becoming a mom I have come face to face with my temper.
 I’d like to blame my red hair, but I have to be honest with myself here.